 Performance is reported on an exception basis using a report card format, meaning that only those vital signs that are performing poorly or where performance is deteriorating are presented to committee.
-To enable Members to have oversight of performance across all vital signs, all report cards will be made available to view through Members Insight - http://inet.norfolk.gov.uk/services/Democratic-Services/Members-insight/index.htm.

-Of the 15 vital signs indicators that fall within the remit of this committee, two have met the exception criteria and so will be discussed in depth as part of the presentation of this report:
+Of the 14 vital signs indicators that fall within the remit of this committee, two have met the exception criteria and so will be discussed in depth as part of the presentation of this report:

-- Number of people killed and seriously injured on Norfolk's roads - % of rural population able to access a market town or key employment location within 60 minutes by public transport.
+- Winter gritting % of actions completed within 3 hours - % of rural population able to access a market town or key employment location within 60 minutes by public transport.